 The six steps of comparative analysis help view other belief systems without judgment.
 It helps us examine our sacred ground without emotional attachment.
 One of the main obstacles to spiritual exploration is our bias.
 Our ability to learn is directly proportional to our ability to embrace new ideas.

 We can explore ideas and beliefs outside our worldview.
 This type of study will give people practical experience understanding assumptions.
 It is easier to see the assumptions of others first.
 We can do this without emotional attachment.
-This perspective enables us to see our own assumptions with more clarity.
+This perspective enables us to see our beliefs with more clarity.

-This can help us unplug the emotional ties surrounding our own religious beliefs.
-This gives us the ability to weigh them with common sense and logic.
-This keeps our prejudices from holding back our progress.
+It can help us unplug the emotional ties surrounding our own religious beliefs.
+It gives us the ability to weigh them with common sense and logic and keeps our prejudices from holding back our progress.

 Enhancing Critical Thinking